 Physical dependence has also been shown through the WHO study, which indicates that, while some studies show only mild effects of dependence on the drug, others have shown a strong tendency toward physical and mental dependence that can lead to addiction to tramadol.
 Again, prior history of substance abuse often contributes to cases in which tramadol addiction is present.

-Physical and Mental Effects
+Physical and Mental Effects of Tramadol

 Tramadol’s physical and mental effects are similar to those of other prescription painkillers, including, as reported by Healthline:

 - Slow breathing and heart rates